-This plugin was designed to complete the security package we offer our clients.
+This plugin was designed to complete the security package we offer to our clients.

 WordPress Activity Monitoring

 This is something that no one has been able to do very well.
 We feel it’s so important that it’s front and center in your dashboard.
 It’s designed to allow you, the website owner, to see everything that is going on with your website.
 Who is logging in?
 What are they adjusting?
 What is being changed?
 These are all important questions that you as a website owner need to be asking yourself.
-No one should know about your website and it’s operations than you, it’s owner, so this tool is designed to better empower you to make decisions.
+No one should know more about your website and it’s operations than you, so we’ve designed this tool to better empower you to make decisions.

 WordPress Remote Malware Scanning

-As the name implies this feature is designed to crawl your website remotely.
-It emulates a number of user agents and referrers, in an attempt to trigger a browser event.
-If an event is triggered, the payload identified is used and analyzed against our very comprehensive database to identify whether it’s malicious or benign.
+As the name implies, this feature is designed to crawl your website remotely.
+It emulates a number of user agents and referrers in an attempt to trigger a browser event.
+If an event is triggered, the payload identified is used and analyzed against our comprehensive database to identify whether it’s malicious or benign.

-Understand that this is a remote scan, not a server (application level) scan.
-This means that the odds of it missing a server level issue, like backdoors and Phishing, is very high as those are often not linked on your website, rather injected discretely throughout your install.
-How the scanner works is very similar to our very popular free online security scanner, SiteCheck.
-We highly encourage you to take some time to read on how the engine works to avoid any misunderstandings on what it does and does not detect.
+Understand that this is a remote scan, and is not a server (application level) scan.
+This means that the odds of it missing a server level issue, like backdoors and Phishing, are very high as those are often not linked on your website, and are instead injected discretely throughout your install.
+How the scanner works is very similar to how our very popular free online security scanner, SiteCheck works.
+We highly encourage you to take some time to read up on how the engine works to avoid any misunderstandings about what it does and does not detect.

 WordPress File Integrity Monitoring

-The idea of File Integrity Monitoring is nothing new in the space of security.
+The idea of File Integrity Monitoring is not new in the security space.
 It’s also something that some of your favorite security plugins do.
-It’s a process that uses a verification method to compare current state of a file against a preexisting good state.
-There are a variety of ways of doing this, the most common being comparing the checksum of a two files – current and known good.
+It’s a process that uses a verification method to compare the current state of a file against a preexisting good state.
+There are a variety of ways of doing this with the most common being comparing the checksum of two files – current and known good.
 This is not to be confused with malware scanning, but it is a highly effective method of identifying changes in files.

 WordPress Security Hardening

 The hardening this plugin offers is minimal, yet highly effective.
-This is by design.
-It’s not meant to account for every possible security configuration possible, for that we encourage you leverage a security utility toolbox like the one developed by iThemes Security.
+This is by design as it’s not meant to account for every possible security configuration.
+For that we encourage you to leverage a security utility toolbox like the one developed by iThemes Security.
 In our hardening we do focus on some “security through obscurity” concepts, but also focus on disabling PHP execution and reducing access in key locations.
 Everything else we leave to other security utility plugins to handle.

-This one feature that we built into the plugin by popular demand.
+This is a feature that we built into the plugin by popular demand.
 It’s designed to help you after a compromise.
-What we learned is that many website owners like you, once compromised, would continue to experience reinfections and often it came down to inappropriate post-hack actions.
-We felt it was prevalent enough issue that we needed to help the website owner with the process.
+What we learned is that many website owners, like you, once compromised, would continue to experience reinfections and often it came down to inappropriate post-hack actions.
+We felt it was a prevalent enough issue that we needed to help the website owner with the process.